 If you’ve witnessed a bicycle accident, call the Louisville Metro Police Department (LMPD) immediately, and tell them the location of the accident.
 That way, when the police arrive, they will document the accident.
 Every eye witness account is important and can potentially make a huge difference in the outcome of legal proceedings.
 In Yates’ accident case, it could be for the criminal prosecution or the civil wrongful death action.
 Eye witness testimonies are critical!

 If you witness any accident, please contact the police.
 If you think the victim is severely hurt, ask for an ambulance.
-It’s important that the accident victim receives treatment right away for their injuries, and this is one way you can help them.
+It’s important that the bicycle accident victim receives treatment right away for their injuries, and this is one way you can help them.